The very faint X-ray transient Swift J174610-290018 at the Galactic center: 2024 outburst

 \subsection{Light curves}

 The left panel of Fig.~\ref{fig:outburst} displays the light curve obtained during the outburst of the source in 2024.
-The count rate of the various instruments is converted to a 2--10 keV flux using \texttt{webpimms}\footnote{https://heasarc.gsfc.nasa.gov/cgi-bin/Tools/w3pimms/w3pimms.pl}, assuming a spectral model of an absorbed, powerlaw with a photon index $\Gamma = 2$, and $N_{\mathrm H} = 2\times 10^{23}$ cm$^{-2}$ (see, Sect.~\ref{sec:spectral_analysis}).
+The count rate of the various instruments is converted to a 2--10 keV flux using \texttt{webpimms}\footnote{https://heasarc.gsfc.nasa.gov/cgi-bin/Tools/w3pimms/w3pimms.pl}, assuming a spectral model of an absorbed, power law with a photon index $\Gamma = 2$, and $N_{\mathrm H} = 2\times 10^{23}$ cm$^{-2}$ (see Sect.~\ref{sec:spectral_analysis}).
 The duration of the outburst is $\sim 50$ days.
 A gap in the \swift\ light curve is due to the fact that the satellite was in safe-mode from 15-03-2024 to 03-04-2024, for an issue related to the gyroscopes.

-The 2-10 keV light curves of the five \xmm\ observations performed in spring 2024 are shown in Fig.~\ref{fig:lc} (blue), binned to 800 s.
+The 2--10 keV light curves of the five \xmm\ observations performed in spring 2024 are shown in Fig.~\ref{fig:lc} (blue), binned to 800 s.
 The last light curve, taken roughly six days after the others, exhibits a count rate reduced by a factor of about 4 compared to the previous four observations.
 All five light curves show some variability.
 To test whether the variability is statistically significant, we calculated the $\chi^2$ with respect to the weighted mean of each observation.
 The results are shown in Table~\ref{tab:td}.
 In the same table, we report the ratio of the standard deviation and the weighted mean.
 Overall, the flux is fluctuating within 25-50\% of its mean value.

-The hardness ratio\footnote{The hardness ratio (HR) is defined by $(H-S)/(H+S)$, where $H$ and $S$ are the count rates in the hard (5--10 keV) and soft (2--5 keV) bands, respectively.} between the 5-10 and 2-5 keV light curves shown in Fig.~\ref{fig:lc} does not provide significant evidence for spectral variations.
+The hardness ratio\footnote{The hardness ratio (HR) is defined by $(H-S)/(H+S)$, where $H$ and $S$ are the count rates in the hard (5--10 keV) and soft (2--5 keV) bands, respectively.} between the 5--10 and 2--5 keV light curves shown in Fig.~\ref{fig:lc} does not provide significant evidence of spectral variations.

 We looked for periodicity of the emission in the 2--10 keV band by computing the Lomb-Scargle periodogram \citep{Lomb1976,Scargle1982} in the frequency range $4\times 10^{-5}-10^{-1}$ Hz.
 The periodogram of the longest \xmm\ observation (ID.
 0944580701, 2024-03-27) is shown as an example in Fig.~\ref{fig:LS}; the other periodograms have similar shapes. \citet{Yoshimoto2025} found a potential hint of periodicity of $\simeq 1537$ s, which we do not observe in the \xmm\ data.